-Written for Kion by Kelsey Hess, CTNC

 "These findings support the current data suggesting that increase in estradiol level in IF-DR (Intermittent Fasting-Dietary Restriction) female rats may lead to down regulation of GnRH and LH level via negative feedback.
 The reduced gonadotropin secretion may be due to the inhibitory effect of estrogen at the pituitary level and androgens at the hypothalamic level."

-In other words, by disrupting upstream hormone precursors and signalling molecules, fasting may down-regulate reproductive hormones in females (rats, to be fair).
+In other words, by disrupting upstream hormone precursors and signaling molecules, fasting may down-regulate reproductive hormones in females (rats, to be fair).

-When these reproductive hormones are disturbed, a whole host of well-documented issues can occur depending on that woman's sensitivity to hormonal irregularities.
-These include:
+When these reproductive hormones are disturbed, a whole host of issues can occur depending on that woman's sensitivity to hormonal imbalances, the most common being:

 - Menstrual cycle irregularities